hashicorp/terraform/website/docs/language/meta-arguments/module-providers.html.md

 ## Default Behavior: Inherit Default Providers

-The `providers` argument is optional.
+If the child module does not declare any configuration aliases, the `providers` argument is optional.
 If you omit it, a child module inherits all of the _default_ provider configurations from its parent module.
 (Default provider configurations are ones that don't use the `alias` argument.)

 If you specify a `providers` argument, it cancels this default behavior, and the child module will _only_ have access to the provider configurations you specify.